-Pickard Chilton architects Deep Chaniara and Mary Le write about their experience at the NOMA National Conference: Unplugged.
+Pickard Chilton architectural designers Deep Chaniara and Mary Le write about their experience at the NOMA National Conference: Unplugged.
 The final part of this series, originally published in NOMA Connecticut Intersections in the 2022 Q4 newsletter, discusses the ways that the architecture community aims to record and manage inequality going forward.

 Originally published in NOMA Connecticut's Intersections in the 2022 Q4 newsletter.
 As part of Pickard Chilton's efforts for a more equitable and diverse community, we released their publication in a three-part series: read the first and second parts.